iulmit/WinClean/README.md

 Feel free to request new features and report bugs.
 Additionnaly, as I'm still a beginner and I must be writing terrible code, advice and tips are welcome !

+You can also submit scripts to add in the Issues section.

 **Coming Soon**